Cognitive behavior ideas-1811996 small.png

 Reduce Stress

 Stress is often directly related to how we perceive, or think, about people or events.
-Working through the things that cause stress and learning how to recognize and deal with stress in more positive ways can lead to an overall reduction in stress and the symptoms that may result from excess stress.
+When you work through the things that cause stress and learn how to recognize and deal with stress in more positive ways you can reduce stress.
+Chiefly, this can lead to an overall reduction in stress and the symptoms that may result from excess stress.

 Learn Coping Skills

 One of the best uses of CBT is learning to cope with stressors that we face.
 These can be people, our own reactions, feelings, and even specific situations.
-Coping skills refer to a wide range of things that individuals use to deal with stressors, these can include controlled breathing, learning to communicate, and even listening.
-Coping skills are often the first tools that a CBT therapist will teach a client, so they have them in place as they face more difficult issues during therapy.
+Coping skills refer to a wide range of things that individuals use to deal with stressors.
+For example, these can include controlled breathing, learning to communicate, and even listening.
+In fact, these coping skills are often the first tools that a CBT therapist will teach you.
+So you have them in place as you face more difficult issues during therapy.

 Gain Understanding of One’s Feelings

-It is one thing to feel something, understanding the thoughts behind those feelings can be a very difficult process.
-CBT helps individuals to recognize, analyze, and sometimes alter the reasoning behind certain feelings to help gain a new, heightened understanding of oneself.
+It is one thing to feel something, to understand the thoughts behind those feelings can be a very difficult process.
+CBT helps you to recognize, analyze, and sometimes alter the reasoning behind certain feelings.
+This allows you to gain a new, heightened understanding of youself.

 Provide Alternatives to Disruptive Thinking